-- a. minimum level of adult literacy - b. foundation for advanced study - c. inquiry and scholarship through the improvement of basic and critical thinking skills - d. increased knowledge and appreciation of human experiences and achievements in the arts and sciences - e. better understanding of individuals and their cultures, both in the United States of America and abroad.
+- 1. minimum level of adult literacy - 2. foundation for advanced study - inquiry and scholarship through the improvement of basic and critical thinking skills - increased knowledge and appreciation of human experiences and achievements in the arts and sciences - better understanding of individuals and their cultures, both in the United States of America and abroad.